Materials-Consortia/OPTIMADE/optimade.rst

     - *translations*: a list of two lists of three integers each, defining translations of the sites.
       Omitting this key means that both translation vectors are :val:`[0, 0, 0]`.
+    - *distance*: the distance in Angstrom between the two sites after applying the appropriate translation vectors.

 - **Examples**:

   - :val:`[ {"sites": [0, 1]} ]`: a structure with a bond between sites 0 and 1.